Ban-Zhan/ComplexHeatmap-reference/03-heatmap_annotation.md

 ha = HeatmapAnnotation(foo = anno_simple(1:10))
 ```

-`anno_simple()` makes heatmap-like annotations.
-Basically if users only make
+`anno_simple()` makes heatmap-like annotations (or the simple annotations).
+Basically if users only
-heatmap-like annotations, they do not need to directly use `anno_simple()`, but
+make heatmap-like annotations, they do not need to directly use `anno_simple()`, but this function
-the function allows to add more symbols on the annotation grids.
+allows to add more symbols on the annotation grids.

-`anno_simple()` allows to add "points" or single letter symbols on top of the
+`anno_simple()` allows to add "points" or single-letter symbols on top of the
 annotation grids. `pch`, `pt_gp` and `pt_size` control the settings of the points.
 The
 value of `pch` can be a vector with possible `NA` values.